deco3500-2017/-/1_Research.md

 <h1>Similar Application Analysis</h1>
-The purpose of this document is to research other apps and services that share similarities to Moonlight in terms of functionality, security, and trust.
-The aim is to leverage the research and experiences (both positive and negative) of other companies in order to ensure that Moolight can provide its users with the best possible service and experience.
+As mentioned in the ReadMe file, research is the first phase in this project.
+The purpose of this document is to outline all of research that has been made into other apps and services that share similar functionality, security, and trust features.
+This research is being conducted with the aim being to leverage the research and experiences (both positive and negative) of other companies in order to ensure that Moolight can provide its users with the best possible service and experience.

 <h2>Uber</h2>
 <h3>Community Benefits</h3>